Homemade Sweet and Sour Pork Chops

 Why sear pork chops before putting them in the oven?

 The purpose of searing a pork chop before putting it in the oven to is to build flavor and texture.
+The browning process caramelizes the natural sugars and juices in the meat.
+It is important when searing meat not to overcook it in the process.

-You make also like these tips:
+You make also like these recipes:

 Sweet And Sour Pork Chops Recipe